magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 User creation is the foundation of access management.
 By creating unique user profiles, administrators ensure that each user has the proper permissions and access to the necessary resources.
 It also enables the platform to control who can log in and what actions they are authorized to perform.

 By managing users efficiently, CSP ensures secure access control, improved user experience, and compliance with privacy standards.
-These elements form the backbone of CSP’s robust authentication system, ensuring the platform remains secure and user-friendly.
+These elements form the backbone of CSP's robust authentication system, ensuring the platform remains secure and user-friendly.